EnricRovira/Pulmonar_Fibrosis_Progression/README.md

  2. Upload the notebooks to your local machine or Google Colab workspace.
 I recommend keep the default values of paths variables but you can modigy them if you desire.

  3. Running Scripts
-   1. Run `01_Preprocess_CT_Scans.ipynb notebook`, in order to get the masks images and save them as `.npy` files.
+   1. Run `01_Preprocess_CT_Scans.ipynb`, in order to get the masks images and save them as `.npy` files.
-   2. asas
+   2. Run `02_Preprocess_CorruptedImages.ipynb` **only** in case you had issues with 2 patients that have corrupted images.
+   3. Run `03_Autoencoder_Unet3D.ipynb` for training the 3D Scans feature extractor Autoencoder.
+Its a mid-simple autoencoder model that will accelerate training on the final model.
+You can acces the pretrained model on `Saved_models`
+   4. **Optional** Run `Optional_Resnet3D.ipynb` , didn´t outperform autoencoder in my tests but maybe you make it works.
+   5. Run `04_FullModelTraining.ipynb` for Sequence to Sequence Model training, at least you will need utils scripts and masked scans.
+Standard params are provided you can tune them as you wish, maybe some combination does not works, i am testing several combinations and solving bugs.
+Code will be updated.

  ## Data